-OJJDP expects to make awards as cooperative agreements, which provide for OJP to have substantial involvement in carrying out award activities.
-See the "Administrative, National Policy, and Other Legal Requirements" section of the OJP Grant Application Resource Guide.
+OJJDP expects to make awards under this solicitation as cooperative agreements, which provide for OJP to have substantial involvement in carrying out award activities.
+See the "Administrative, National Policy, and Other Legal Requirements" section of the OJP Grant Application Resource Guide for additional information.